hariharanragothaman/BoggleGameSolver/README.md

 In both the implementations we have used the 'Trie' approach

 #### Pythonic Approach
-The pythonic approach is explained in detail here:
+The pythonic approach is explained in detail here: [Python Walk-Through](https://github.com/hariharanragothaman/BoggleGameSolver/blob/master/python-implementation.md)

 #### C++ Approach
-The C++ approach is explained in detail here:
+The C++ approach is explained in detail here: [C++ Walk-Through](https://github.com/hariharanragothaman/BoggleGameSolver/blob/master/cplusplus_implementations.md)

 #### Benchmarking Analysis and Performance